aegiacometti/netor/docs/how_to_install.rst

 Updates
 *******

-In order to update with the lastest changes, just CD into your netor directory and pull the changes with:
+In order to update with the latest changes, just CD into your netor directory and pull the changes with:

     ``git pull origin master``